-The industrial Internet of Things, or IoT, is what’s shaping the world of tomorrow.
+The Industrial Internet of Things, or IIoT, is what’s shaping the world of tomorrow.
 Companies that would prefer not to get lost in the annals of history should probably try to keep up.

 Data has always been a potential bottleneck for business.
 Some managers spend hours each day hunting for performance information, and many entrepreneurs obsessively work to quantify crucial business processes.
 Depending on how well they’re implemented and maintained, IT systems can be tools for positive change or massive hindrances.

 Nowhere is this dichotomy more relevant than in the industrial realm, but the IoT is pushing the trend towards a more lucrative equilibrium.
 For instance, in fields like natural resource exploitation and heavy manufacturing, IoT-connected devices monitor remote facilities and processes with a greater degree of safety and dependability.

 When supervisors can observe plant happenings without having to send workers out into the field, they maintain a greater awareness of the critical processes underlying essential business activities.
 They also generate more reliable information that’s less likely to succumb to human errors.
 For instance, an IoT device won’t misread a fuel line pressure gauge in poor visibility conditions or sustain an occupational injury after trying to access a meter in an awkward location.